ctrl-alt-del/devenv/README.md

 \curl -sSL https://get.rvm.io | bash -s stable
 ```

-If you already have RVM setup, you can update it to the latest vevrsion by running:
+If you already have RVM setup, you can update it to the latest version by running:
 ```sh
 rvm get stable
 ```